warestack/cc/Class-0/README.md

 ![21](assets/21.png)

 Try running a command like `ls`, which lists files and folders (you’ll see nothing yet).

-18. Finally, delete the instance — we’ll create more in future labs.
+18. Finally, delete the instance, we’ll create more in future labs.

 ![22](assets/23.png)

+🚀 You are now ready for the first class!